isfoo/TrackmaniaPathFinder/README.md

 **max connections to add** - how many repeat connections should be added to input spreadsheet.
 You can set it to arbitrarily high number to find all such connections, however if you allow for too many it might significantly affect the search time.

 **turned off repeat CPs** - As nice as repeat CPs can be, sometime they might lead to routes that are too hard.
 Imagine I have CP that allows for great connections, but the set up for them is pretty difficult (say some hard reactor flight).
 Allowing the reoute to go through that CP more than once might be too hard, because with repeat connections you don't have the ability to respawn and try again quickly, but have to first get to that CP.
 In that case this allows you to set a list of CPs you don't want to be considered in repeat connections.
 The list is separated by commas/spaces.

-**Count repeat connections** - Clicking this button will calculate the max number of repeat connections that could be added.

 **Run exact algorithm** - After you set all parameters this is the button you want to press to find the fastests routes.
 Once it's completed you will see **Status** change to **Done** which means you can find sorted list of the solutions in the **output data file**.
 You can also see the solutions found in the GUI application.
 The solutions found are guaranteed to be optimal.